jerzsy/WP4_DURIN_RProject/README.md

 ### Data documentation

-We strongly recommend to document the data, which is best practice.
 The *code* folder contains a subfolder *data\_dic* with files scripts to produce a data dictionary.

 The *data\_description.xlsx* file contains basic information about each variable: description, unit and how it was collected.